metamn/beat/code/pages/the-designer-who-doesnt-code/the-designer-who-doesnt-code.md

 ## Problems

-Since the designer doesn't code
+Since the designer doesn't code :&mdash;

 > The designer doesn't knows content cannot be get in a responsive way only _displayed_ in a responsive way.

-In this current case this means on smaller screens the code has to fetch all 8 posts and hide some of them &mdash; such a performance waste on a device which has the poorest resources.
+... and created comps which makes the developer to fetch all 8 posts on the back-end and hide some of them on the front-end &mdash; such a performance waste &mdash; put to be supported by those devices which have the poorest resources.

-Since the designer doesn't code it spiced up the design with vertical lines separating the columns.
+Since the designer doesn't code :&mdash;

 > The designer doesn't knows the CSS Grid specification

-has no support for [grid gap styling](https://stackoverflow.com/questions/45884630/css-grid-is-it-possible-to-apply-color-to-grid-gaps) and a [nasty hack](https://stackoverflow.com/questions/13792755/show-border-grid-lines-only-between-elements/47914693#47914693) has to be used to accomplish this original design masterpiece.
+... and spiced up the design with vertical lines separating the columns.
+CSS Grid has no support for [grid gap styling](https://stackoverflow.com/questions/45884630/css-grid-is-it-possible-to-apply-color-to-grid-gaps) and a [nasty hack](https://stackoverflow.com/questions/13792755/show-border-grid-lines-only-between-elements/47914693#47914693) has to be used to accomplish this original design idea.

-If that was not enough the designer who doesn't code inserts an ad between the rows.
-The ad has different dimension and positioning which makes it an exception for the source code.
+The designer who doesn't code :&mdash;

-> The designer who doesn't code doesn't knows exceptions are painful and bloat the source code
+> Doesn't knows exceptions are painful and bloat the source code

-Both during development time and later during maintenance.
+... and inserts an ad between the rows.
+The ad has different dimension and positioning which breaks the grid.
+An exception has to be added to support this design decision bloating the code during development time and later during maintenance.

 ## Numbers